mwbowers/mwbowers.github.io/concepts/architecture/application-architecture.md

 ## Jobs
 IBM i programs rely on a runtime environment provided in the form of a Job.
-Jobs on the IBM i represent a schedulable unit of work, they are similar to a process in Windows, Unix and other operating systems, however, Jobs are typically much 'heavier' than processes.
+Jobs on the IBM i represent a schedulable unit of work.
+They are similar to a process in Windows, Unix and other operating systems, however, Jobs are typically much 'heavier' than processes.

 Some of the facilities provided to programs by the Job are:
 - Program Call Stack (Invocations)